 Traditional cataract Surgery

 A cataract is the clouding of the eye's lens, which cannot be corrected with glasses or contacts.
 Depending on the severity of the cataract, it can cause blurry vision and prevent individuals from doing simple, everyday tasks.
 Thanks to the advancements of modern medicine, cataracts can be treated with surgery.
-At Stone Oak Ophthalmology Center, our San Antonio, TX surgeons, Dr. Allison Young, Dr. Kristin Held, and Dr. Teresa Whitney, are highly trained in traditional cataract surgery to improve poor vision.
+At Stone Oak Ophthalmology Center, our San Antonio, TX surgeons, Dr. Allison Young and Dr. Jana Waters, are highly trained in traditional cataract surgery to improve poor vision.
 Our team utilizes modern techniques and premium artificial lenses (IOLs) to enhance ocular health without the need for significant downtime.

 Cataracts typically develop with advanced age and if you have a cataract, it doesn't necessarily mean you will need surgery.
 Our surgical team generally only recommends surgery if your cataract has become too large, which has caused severe vision impairments, like double vision, blurriness, and trouble seeing at night.
 However, we encourage patients to schedule annual eye exams to monitor their ocular health instead of waiting until their vision is very poor to get the treatment they need.